methodphoto/methodphoto/lip2025/index.md

 <h2>Instructions</h2>

-<p>Click on your name and read what you have.
-If there are corrections, please let me know via <strong>WhatsApp</strong> 07710 248 896, not email as it might get lost.</p>
+<p>Click on your name below to read yours.
+If there are corrections, please let me know via <strong>WhatsApp 07710 248 896</strong>, <em>not by email as it might get lost</em>.</p>

 <ol>
-	<li>If your biography is there and seems shorter, or edited then that’s to fit (based on previous years’ entries).</li>
+	<li>If your biography is there and seems shorter, that’s to fit (based on previous years’ entries)</li>
-	<li>Please indicate which link you would like to be made into a QR code for the exhibition panel, Email or one of your Social Media addresses.</li>
 	<li>If you’ve not got a biography here, please send it to me (WhatsApp only) in the same style as the ones on the page and try to be concise!</li>
+	<li>Please indicate via WhatsApp which link you would like to be made into a QR code for the exhibition panel, Email or one of your Social Media addresses.</li>

 </ol>

 </div>